About The New Calvary Echoes

 They give God all the praise, honor and glory for allowing them the privilege to sing and write gospel music and to share the message of Jesus through song with their own unique style that they have always been noted for while keeping the family tradition alive and well.

 Robyn Cook Adkins was born on March-8-1964 in Logan, WV.
 The only child of Conrad and Patricia.
 At the age of three, she began to sing at her home church where her mother was the pianist.
 When she was in kindergarten and elementary school, her mother would frequently receive calls that Robyn would be singing during her classes "He's got the whole world in His hands" which was very disruptive.
 At the age of nine, her father "Conrad" saw the love of singing in his little girls eyes.
 He then formed his family group called, "Conrad Cook and the Calvary Echoes".
 Conrad being a band and vocal director, taught her how to band score while she was in high school.
 Later, Robyn and Cliff were married and have three beautiful children; Jada, Cliff Jr., and Brittany.
 She and her husband are expecting their first grandchild in May of 2007.
 She received her nursing degree in 1985 and received her Doctorate Degree in music from Emmanuel Baptist University in 1999.
 Being a part-time hospice nurse, she was able to take care of her father during his battle with cancer, and approximately two weeks before his death on June-29-2004, he handed her the mantle to the ministry.
-She continues on with the legacy that her father left behind and striving to win souls for the Kingdom of God.
 Send me an Email